-- Shell/ Command line/terminal on Unix and Ubuntu
+- Shell/ Command line/terminal in Unix and Ubuntu

 42. What are the common challenges with Node.js?

-- Relational databases with Node.js can be more complex.
+- Integrating relational databases with Node.js can be complex.

-- Node.js demands a lot of changes in the code due to the instability of API
+- Node.js demands a lot of changes in the code due to the instability of its API.

-Answer: Currently, Express is the widely used and most popular framework that is used in Node.js.
+Answer: Currently, Express is the most popular framework that is used in Node.js.
 Apart from that, some other well-known Node.js frameworks are:

 45. What is the purpose of require() method in Node.js?